ohmysh/docs-v2/other/faq.md

 - **ERROR 6** : Check your Internet connection, we cannot connect to GitHub repository.
 - **ERROR 7** : Some parameters are missing.
 Please check if the command is correct.
 - **ERROR 8** : Please check if your shell supports `declare` (Maybe you can try to update the shell)
+- **ERROR 9** : Cannot find `realpath` tool on your computer, please check if your shell supports it.
+- **ERROR 10** : Some parameters are missing.
+Please check if the command is correct.